ClementNerma/NightOS/docs/specs/services/hw.md

 There are several methods, depending on the [device's type (DDT)](#driven-device-type).
 Notifications differ as well.

 The following list contains all methods and related notifications for all DDTs, but is **far from being complete yet**.
 It will also grow over time as new device types appear on the market and as existing devices evolve to provide new features.

 **TODO**

+### Normalized interrupts

+Some devices use interrupts to notify the system of a particular event.
+In such case, the interrupt is normalized to a format called the _normalized interrupt format_, which is then sent to the driver process using the [`DEVICE_EVENT`](#device_event) notification.

+The normalized interrupt format depends on the [device's type (DDT)](#driven-device-type).

+The following list contains all normalized interrupts for all DDTs, but is **far from being complete yet**.
+It will also grow over time as new device types appear on the market and as existing devices evolve to provide new features.

+**TODO**